 “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God.” -John 1:12

-He understands my vulnerability regarding how other people treat me, and he’s not ashamed or disappointed; rather, he wants me to run to Him for comfort and understanding (1 Peter 5:6-7).
+He understands my vulnerability regarding how other people treat me, and he’s not ashamed or disappointed.
+Instead, he wants me to run to Him for comfort and understanding (1 Peter 5:6-7).

-Jesus spent most of his life on Earth being rejected by his spiritual family, the people of Israel, the heirs of his covenant with Abraham.
-By coming and living among them in human form, he was fulfilling the many promises made over the centuries that there would be a savior – someone to permanently reconcile the broken relationship between humanity and God.
-But many of his own people rejected him, and finally killed him, because they had built up their own expectations of how they wanted to be saved.
+Jesus spent most of his life on Earth being rejected by his spiritual family, the people of Israel; the heirs of his covenant with Abraham.
+By coming and living among them in human form, he was fulfilling the many promises made over the centuries that there would be a savior.
+He came to permanently reconcile the broken relationship between humanity and God.
+But many of his own people rejected him, and finally killed him.
+They had built up their own expectations of how they wanted to be saved.
 Instead, Jesus had a different plan.
 He came to heal their hearts, and the hearts of all humanity.
-Isaiah 53 is a beautiful poetic description of how this played out, how Jesus suffered and that it was all part of God’s plan to redeem us.
+Isaiah 53 is a beautiful poetic description of how this played out, how Jesus suffered, and how it was all part of God’s plan to redeem us.

 “He was despised and rejected by mankind, a man of suffering, and familiar with pain.
 Like one from whom people hide their faces he was despised, and we held him in low esteem.” -Isaiah 53:3

 Psalm 41 is also a prophetic poem.
 It both describes how King David was feeling when he wrote it, and how Jesus would be betrayed and mistreated.

 “All my enemies whisper together against me; they imagine the worst for me, saying, ‘A vile disease has afflicted him; he will never get up from the place where he lies.’
 Even my close friend, someone I trusted, one who shared my bread, has turned against me.” -Psalms 41:7-9